MBBS in Georgia 2026–27

 Internship - Rotational Clinical Training

-FMGE-Aligned Curriculum: Georgian private universities structure their syllabus with an FMGE/NExT focus — especially in clinical years.
+FMGE-Aligned Curriculum: Georgian private universities structure their syllabus with an FMGE/NExT focus - especially in clinical years.
 Many universities include periodic FMGE mock tests and dedicated exam preparation modules in Year 5 and Year 6.
-This is a key reason Georgia's FMGE pass rate (35.65%) is the world's highest.
+This is one reason Georgia's 2024 FMGE pass rate (35.66%, 1,505 of 4,221) led every country sending more than 1,000 candidates.

 Student Life in Georgia - Safety, Indian Food & Everyday Comforts